Here are ten cold calling tips that are guaranteed to take you to the next level.

 8. Create a Cold Call Script Outline

 These sets of talking points are what we call building blocks.
-And there are a few other blocks that you can create, but from just what we created with this tips, we have enough for a cold call outline because you can open with your value points to open the call, transition to ask pain questions, share pain points, and close when you find a prospect has needs or pain.
+And there are a few other blocks that you can create, but from just what we created with these tips, we have enough for a cold call outline because you can open with your value points to open the call, transition to ask pain questions, share pain points, and close when you find a prospect has needs or pain.

 9. Be Ready for Objections